ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-hello-world.md

 ~~~ python
 print("Hello, World!")
 ~~~
 Python is a scripting language so programs are simply a set of commands run from top to bottom.
-As such, it's "Hello, World!" program contains no boilerplate code and is simply a `print()` statement.
+As such, its "Hello, World!" program contains no boilerplate code and is simply a `print()` statement.

 #### C++
 ~~~ c++